 World Health Organization (WHO) has classified different stages of lymphoma based on its degree of metastasis and invasiveness.
-They are as follow:
+They are as follows:

 - Stage I: Ailment restricted to a single lymph node.

-- Stage II: Regional lymphadenopathy (restricted to one side of diaphragm).
+- Stage II: Regional lymphadenopathy (restricted to one side of the diaphragm).

 - Stage III: Generalized lymphadenopathy (enlargement of lymph nodes)

 - Stage IV: Enlargement of the liver and spleen or hepatosplenomegaly (with or without lymphadenopathy)

 - Stage V: Bone marrow, CNS (Central Nervous System), or involvement of other extranodal sites

 The causes are not understood and probably involve both genes and the environment.
 Genetic mutations and chromosomal aberrations (change in the normal structure of DNA) have been reported in canine lymphoma, and most of the DNA changes appear to be acquired throughout the dog’s life.
 Although certain viruses have been associated with some lymphomas in people, that has not been established in dogs.

 In both people and dogs, certain environmental factors are believed to trigger the disease.
 People and dogs living in industrial areas have an increased risk of lymphoma.
 Moreover, household use of the herbicide 2,4-D and storage of paints and solvents were also risk factors for lymphoma in dogs.
 One study found that living within 10 miles of a nuclear power plant, or within 2 miles of a chemical supplier or crematorium were possible risk factors.

 A weak immune system has also been identified in dogs with lymphoma.